 Rail connection: Dublin Bus operates a rail connection service that connects Connolly Railway Station and Heuston Railway Station.

 Nitelink: This service is a late night bus service that runs from the city centre to the suburbs on Fridays and Saturday throughout the year.
 An enhanced service may operate at Christmas.
-From 2 September 2022, Transport For Ireland announced a reduction in Nitelink Dublin bus fares.
-Leap fares have reduced by 33% and cash fares reduced by 43%.

 School services: Dublin Bus is responsible for school services which are operated by private contractors.
 All coaches have the Dublin Bus logo on the front, back and side.